FAQ Plan Management

 If you do not approve the invoice, select the invoice number and either 1) type a message to the provider; or 2) delete the invoice and type a message to the provider why you are deleting.

 Firstly, Capital Guardians need to set up the participant to claim reimbursements.
-The partcipant needs to provide their bank details (BSB and Account) to Capital Guardians for deposits to be made by following this link: Reimbursement Account Form
+The participant needs to provide their bank details (BSB and Account) to Capital Guardians for deposits to be made by following this link: Reimbursement Account Form

-After the bank account is setup, the NDIS participant or their representative can:
+After setup, the NDIS participant or their representative can claim the reimbursement by:

 - Login to the Capital Guardians site using email address and password.